3 Quick Things: Jayden Reed

 3) The Packers have enjoyed great success with wide receivers drafted in the second round.
 Greg Jennings (2006), Jordy Nelson (2008), Randall Cobb (2011), and Davante Adams (2014) caught 2,176 passes for 28,822 yards and 242 touchdowns and went to 10 Pro Bowls while playing in Green Bay.
 Rookie Christian Watson (2022) flashed that kind of potential late last season.
 I fully expected Jennings, Nelson, Cobb, and Adams to be stars after watching their college tape but didn’t feel the same way about Reed.
 While there are several receivers his size doing big things in the league – Philadelphia’s DeVonta Smith and Miami’s Tyreek Hill come to mind immediately – most are faster and more explosive into and out of cuts.

-VERDICT: Selecting Reed in the middle of the second round was a reach, even in a weak draft.
+VERDICT: Selecting Reed in the middle of the second round was a bit of a reach, even in a weak draft.
 He should be useful on offense if used correctly and impactful on special teams, but the odds of him becoming even a high-end No. 2 receiver aren’t very good.
-While it’s probably a bit harsh to call Reed a poor man’s Randall Cobb, that’s the best way to describe him.
+While it’s probably unfair to call Reed a poor man’s Randall Cobb, that’s the best way to describe him.

 Avatar photo